 The self defense system of Krav Maga was created by Imi Lichtenfeld, a Hungarian Jew who witnessed the brutal attacks on his friends and family by the Nazis, with the following assumptions…

 - the weaker,

 Krav Maga uses the body’s natural reactions and movements to react to a threat.
 You do not need to remember intricate spinning kicks, or have amazing flexibility to be effective.
-Indeed, Krav Maga believes that the only time you would ever kick to an opponent’s head is when he is already on the ground in front of you!
-The notion of “economies of motion” is the central theme of all your defensive and offensive moves…if you are confronted by a larger, stronger opponent, you can be comforted that your strategy for victory will be attacks to areas you can readily reach, using defenses that merely require off angle movements and blocks that not only require minimal power, but use your opponent’s power against them.
+Krav Maga believes that the only time you would ever kick to an opponent’s head is when he is already on the ground in front of you!
+The notion of “economies of motion” is the central theme of all your defensive and offensive moves…if you are confronted by a larger, stronger opponent, you can be comforted that your strategy for victory will be attacks to areas you can easily reach, using defenses that merely require off angle movements and blocks that require minimal power and use your opponent’s power against them.